0mods/docsweb/docs/hollowcore/capabilities.md

 ### Synchronized Maps

-Create a delegate with 'syncableMap<K, V>()', where K is the key and V is the value, then when the contents of the Map are changed, it will automatically change for the clients.
+Create a delegate with `syncableMap<K, V>()`, where K is the key and V is the value, then when the contents of the Map are changed, it will automatically change for the clients.

 #### Example
 ```kt